Venezuelans in the country and around the world participate in protest vote against Maduro government

 Participating in the vote is important, said Maibe Ponet, 42, who was getting ready to vote in New York City.

-"For Venezuelans living abroad, today's vote is an expression of solidarity for our fellow Venezuelans who have been in the streets for more than 100 days fighting for their basic rights," said Ponet.
+"For Venezuelans living abroad, today's vote is an expression of solidarity for our fellow Venezuelans who have been in the streets for more than 100 days fighting for their basic rights," Ponet said.
 "But it's also an expression of extreme frustration against the government of Maduro; enough is enough.
 There is no way back, this movement must continue until the government acknowledges our requests."

 Martha Power Pérez voted in a polling station in Doral, Florida.

-"People have to know that the majority of people want change and we need this change for Venezuela," said Power Pérez.
+"People have to know that the majority of people want change and we need this change for Venezuela," Power Pérez said.
 "We are going against the president in changing the constitution."

-The Venezuelan government does not have much support for a constitutional overhaul; about 20 percent of Venezuelans are in favor, according to a recent poll.

 RELATED: Venezuela's Opposition-Led Symbolic Vote on Sunday Could Be Turning Point, Experts Say

-The Venezuelan government has blasted Sunday's unofficial vote, saying the opposition is "fooling their own people," according to Vice President Diosdado Cabello.
+The Venezuelan government has blasted Sunday's unofficial vote.
+Diosdado Cabello, vice president of the governing United Socialist Party of Venezuela (PSUV) has said the opposition is "fooling their own people."

-The Maduro government is sponsoring its own exercise on Sunday in preparation of the July 30 vote.
+The Maduro government was sponsoring its own exercise on Sunday in preparation of the July 30 vote.

-But the Associated Press reports that the head of the Justice First opposition party, Edinson Ferrer, said he didn't expect violence between government supporters and opponents since the voting sites were not close.
+But The Associated Press reported that the head of the Justice First opposition party, Edinson Ferrer, said he didn't expect violence between government supporters and opponents since the voting sites were not close.

 The Associated Press contributed to this report.